Sanctuary Cove, Queensland: Resort

+Not far away, other eating outlets at the community's Marine Village offer a variety of cuisines.

 Governance

 Sanctuary Cove has a multi-tiered system of governance.
 Each Lot belongs to a Residential Body Corporate (RBC), of which there are 20.
 Lot owners elect an RBC Committee and Chairman.

 Events

 It is home to the Sanctuary Cove International Boat Show which has been held annually since 1988.

+The Sanctuary Cove Classic is also held at the Sanctuary Cove Golf & Country Club.